-If you’re new to intermittent fasting and want to make sure your efforts yield the ressults you’re looking for, you’ve probably wondered: what can you eat or drink while itermittent fasting?
+If you’re new to intermittent fasting and want to make sure your efforts yield the results you’re looking for, you’ve probably wondered: what can you eat or drink while intermittent fasting?

 To “fast” is to abstain from all or some kinds of food or drink.
 However, intermittent fasting means to “cycle” a fast; and therefore, there are a few rules to adhere to and not abstain from liquids completely.